Peloton’s Stock Surges 14% After Recall — Here’s Why Investors Are Optimistic

 A Massive Recall Meets an Earnings Surprise

-On November 6 2025, Interactive announced a major recall of 833,000 Bike+ units after reports of seat-post breakages and two injuries.
+On November 6 2025, Peloton Interactive announced a major recall of 833,000 Bike+ units after reports of seat-post breakages and two injuries.
 The announcement came just hours before the release of its Q1 FY2026 earnings, adding tension to an already difficult week for the connected-fitness pioneer.

 At first glance, the recall looked disastrous — large-scale replacements mean millions in direct costs and potential damage to brand trust.
 It also echoed Peloton’s 2023 Bike recall, which affected 2.2 million units, injured 13 users, and cost the company around US $40 million.